 - Having blood in your urine.

-- Having a deep pain or stiffness in your lower back, upper
+- Having a deep pain or stiffness in your lower back, upper thighs, or hips.

 Symptoms of metastatic prostate cancer may include: